sersoft-gmbh/xcodebuild-action/README.md

 See [action.yml](action.yml) for an overview of all inputs.<br/>
 For more information about the various inputs, also see `man xcodebuild`.

+**Notes:**
+-  If you are missing an input, you can pass them in the `build-settings` input.
+These will be passed along to `xcodebuild` as is.
+-  If an enum input validation fails because you use a value that isn't yet known to this action, set `disable-enum-validation` to `true`.

 ## Outputs

 ### `unprocessed-command`